-Executive action to reform the cost-benefit analysis of U.S. tax regulations
+Executive actions to reform the cost-benefit analysis of U.S. tax regulations

 Beginning in April 2018, the federal government required a cost-benefit analysis for many more tax regulations than it had in the past.
 More than 2 years later, it is clear this experiment in cost-benefit analysis of tax regulations failed.
 The cost-benefit analyses released alongside regulations implementing the Tax Cuts and Jobs Act of 2017 provide little information relevant to assessing the merits of those regulations.
 Moreover, while tax experts criticize many of the TCJA regulations for providing unmerited windfalls to favored groups, the cost-benefit analyses for those regulations often fail to identify these windfalls or provide critical analysis of them.

 The weaknesses of these analyses are rooted in the framework that the White House Office of Information and Regulatory Affairs mandates for the cost-benefit analysis of federal regulations by executive branch agencies.
 This framework is fundamentally ill-suited to the evaluation of tax regulations.

 First and foremost, this framework treats revenue increases as neither a cost nor a benefit because a revenue gain for the government is accompanied by higher tax payments for some set of people.
 Yet because raising revenues is the primary purpose of taxation, this assumption means the resulting analysis cannot provide useful guidance in developing tax regulations.
 The framework assumes there is no reason for the tax system to exist.